rekibnikufesin/nodejs-logging-elk/README.md

 Type `make up` to bring the docker-compose environment up.
 This will launch the ExpressJS application server, Elasticsearch, Logstash, and Kibana.

+## Seeding the database environment

+Use `make migrate` to create the database schema (required for the `/users` endpoint) followed by `make seed` to populate the database with test data.

 ## Generate some logs

 Once the environment is running, hit `http://localhost:3000` and `http://localhost:3000/users` to generate some logs.